execRooted/useful-software/README.md

 ---

-## clearBinOnShutdown.bat (created by me)
+## clear.bat (created by me)

-- A lightweight batch script that empties your Recycle Bin, waits a moment, then shuts down your PC.
+- A lightweight batch script that empties your Recycle Bin and unused temp files, waits a moment, then shuts down your PC.
 - Useful for cleaning up when shutting down your computer.

 ---